Important Information

 The Rolwaling valley is tucked between two impressive mountain ranges the Gaurishankar Himal and the Rolwaling Himal.
 The Rolwaling includes Melungtse (7181m) and Melungts II (2073m) both of which can be seen from Melunga – on the Tibetan side, and the Gaurishankar Himal includes Gaurishankar (7134m) on the Nepali side with some additional Peaks over 6000m.
 The Labuche Himal section rises beyond the Tama Koshi to the North West.

-Rolwaling trek offers an outstanding view of the Himalayas that lies along the northeastern side of the finger land and that just form.
+Rolwaling trek offers an outstanding view of the Himalayas that lies along the north eastern side of the finger land and that just form.
 Some of the highlights of this trek are Rolwaling valley, Tamang village, and wonderful views of Alpine lake, Hanging glaciers, moraines, high pastures, waterfalls, and imminent view of snowy peaks in the backdrop.
 This is a popular region for isolated villages, biological diversity, glacial lakes, and mountains.
 Rolwaling trek combines the view of Mt Melungtse, Mt Dorje, and Mt Tashi Lapcha, beautiful waterfalls, and the Tso Rolpa Lake.

 In 2010 this area was declared a conservation area, known as the Gaurishankar conservation area: Covering 2179 square kilometers.
 It is home to 58000 people, the largest group being Tamangs followed by sherpas and Chetris.
 The trekkers will be rewarded with the enchanting views of majesty mount Gauri Shankar, many mysterious stories are been said about this valley.
 It is believed that Yeti lived over there.
 Numbers of tourist are increasing in this region because this trek provides us to see natural and cultural beauty of Nepal.